koush/docs.scrypted.app/scrypted-nvr/features.md

 ### Intel

 Scrypted NVR supports Intel iGPUs and accelerator cards for blazing fast detection performance using the `OpenVINO Plugin`.
 12th Generation Intel processors like the N100 have great performance at a low power and price point.

+Intel Core Ultra chips with the built in NPU are also supported and provide state of the art performance.

 ### NVIDIA